maxistephan/sensehat-christmas/README.md

-# christmaspi
+# Raspberry Pi Season Screen

-RPI Sense Hat Display of a Christmas Tree with Snowflakes.
+RPI Sense Hat Display with different scenes in different times of the year.

+An example of said scenes is the christmas tree during the winter holidays:

 ![Demo GIF](./doc/img/demo.gif)